mathworks/ExamplesDrivenTester/README.md

 obj.executeTests;
 ```
 ## Integration with MATLAB's BuildTool
-Starting with MATLAB R2025a and onwards, **ExamplesDrivenTester** ships with a ready-to-use build task called `ExampleDrivenTesterTask` that provides seamless integration with [MATLAB buildtool](https://www.mathworks.com/help/matlab/ref/buildtool.html) framework.
+From MATLAB R2025a and onwards, users can use the `ExampleDrivenTesterTask`, a ready-to-use buildtool task shipped with ExamplesDrivenTester for automated example testing.

 When you install the toolbox in MATLAB R2025a+, you'll automatically get this pre-configured task that you can use directly in your build files.

 ### Usage Examples
 Add the **ExamplesDrivenTester** task to your buildfile.m using the following patterns:

-Run MATLAB scripts from specified folders and generate a test report (default behavior):
+1. Run MATLAB scripts from specified folders and generate a test report (default behavior):
 ```matlab
 plan("runExample") = ExampleDrivenTesterTask(["examples", "doc"]);
 ```

-Run MATLAB scripts but do NOT generate a test report:
+2. Run MATLAB scripts but do NOT generate a test report:
 ```matlab
 plan("runExample") = ExampleDrivenTesterTask(["examples", "doc"], CreateTestReport = false);
 ```

-Run MATLAB scripts and generate a test report in PDF format:
+3. Run MATLAB scripts and generate a test report in PDF format:
 ```matlab
 plan("runExample") = ExampleDrivenTesterTask(["examples", "doc"], TestReportFormat = "pdf");
 ```
-Run MATLAB scripts and generate a code coverage report for code placed in the code folder:
+4. Run MATLAB scripts and generate a code coverage report for code placed in the code folder:
 ```matlab

 reportFormat = matlab.unittest.plugins.codecoverage.CoverageReport('coverage-report');